 What modes of shipping are you using?

-We use FedEx Ground Insured exclusively for U.S. and International shipments.
+We use UPS Ground Insured exclusively for U.S. and International shipments.

 Are your products available in other countries?

 We now ship directly to Canada.
 The cost is usually just a little higher than the regular lower 48 states shipping cost.
 You are responsible for the brokerage/entry fee and will still be required to pay the Canadian government whatever taxes are due.
 You can email or call for a shipping quote.

 For other countries, please email which cab you want with your postal zip code and we’ll get a quote from UPS.
 You can also check with a freight forwarder like shopUSA.com that we can ship to and then they can forward the package on to you.
 Do keep in mind that it is expensive to fly a cab to you.
 You can also Google freight forwarders in the US and shop for the best rates.

 Where can I get a slip cover for my cabinet?

 We now stock Avatar slip covers for most of our models.
 They are hand sewn locally here in the Pacific Northwest.